swarnimstrange/placement-preparation-notes/OS/Intro to OS/README.md

 - <b> Batch-processing operating system. </b> -> similar kinds of job batches are provided to operator ( next job doest'nt get executed until first one is finished. this was used in earlier days of computer system.)

-- <b> Multiprogramming operating system. </b> -> increases CPU utilization by keeping multiple jobs (code and data) in the memory so that the CPU always has one to execute
+- <b> Multiprogramming operating system. </b>
+  - increases CPU utilization by keeping multiple jobs (code and data) in the memory so that the CPU always has one to execute
+  - The idea is to keep multiple jobs in main memory.
+If one job gets occupied with IO, CPU can be assigned to other job.

-- <b> Multitasking operating system. </b> -> Multitasking is a logical extension of multiprogramming.
+- <b> Multitasking operating system. </b> ->
+  - Multitasking is a logical extension of multiprogramming.
 CPU executes multiple tasks by switching among them.
 The switching is very fast.
 Response time should be minimal.

 <h3> System Call </h3>